 - Meanwhile, in a deep skillet or Dutch oven, heat the oil over medium heat.
 Saute the onions for about 3 minutes or until they become translucent.
 Add the red peppers and garlic and saute for another minute or so.

-- To a blender or food processor, add the can of tomatoes, the sauteed vegetables and garlic, oregano, basil, red pepper flakes and spinach.
-Once the lentils have cooked, remove the carrots and add them to the blender or food processor.
+- To a blender or food processor, add the can of tomatoes, sauteed vegetables and garlic, basil, oregano, red pepper flakes and spinach.
+Once the lentils have cooked, remove carrots and add them to the blender or food processor.
 Puree until smooth.

 - In the pan where you sauteed the vegetables, add the lentils, balsamic vinegar and quinoa.
 Scrape any brown bits off the bottom of the pan.
 Add the pureed tomato mixture and bring to a simmer.
 Cook over low heat for about 30 minutes or until the white tails show on the quinoa

 - Meanwhile — cook your pasta as directed on the package.
 If needed, add some pasta water to thin out the sauce a bit.

 - Serve immediately.
 Garnish with parsley, if desired.

 Nutrition Information:Yield: 8 Serving Size: 1